-- have an operational effect on that network; and - would affect the terms under which connection can be offered to one of the other parties.
+- make use of the same part of the current or planned future network; or - have an operational effect on that network; and - would affect the terms under which connection can be offered to one of the other parties.

 The DNO will tell you in writing if your connection application is interactive, or becomes interactive, with one or more others.
 Affected parties will receive a 'Notice of Interactivity', which includes: